 - Flat iron bangs straight down and with a light bend on the ends.

-- Finish style with a small amount of dry oil.
+- Finish the style with a small amount of dry oil.

 African-American hairstyles are perfect for both naturally curly and relaxed girls.